Kristina01111000/lavendersite/README.md

 - updated to php 8.1
 - she got back to me meeting this week! -> wednesday @ 11, send zoom link

+- go over about us page
+- look at shop, woocommerce